 UW Oshkosh’s 171-acre campus is located along Wisconsin’s Fox River and just blocks away from Lake Winnebago, the largest body of water in the state.
-Having a campus surrounded by water, it only makes sense that our university is committed to sustainable water management including reducing water consumption and pollution associated with stormwater.
+Our university is committed to reducing water consumption and pollution associated with stormwater.

 Learn more about fresh water conservation at UWO in the 2008 – 2012 Campus Sustainability Plan.